How To Find a Qualified

 You could end up in a lawsuit if any of the installers "helpers" are injured while working on your property.
 You might want to ask to see the workman's compensation insurance policy or insurance card and make sure that everyone who works on your property is included and fully covered on by a valid Worker's Compensation Policy.

-Is that policy up to date and have the premiums been paid in full?
+Is the WC policy up to date and have the premiums been paid in full?

 Please note: I do not offer or provide any legal advice whatsoever and you should seek out professional legal advice if needed and contact your homeowners insurance agent to make sure you are fully covered if you hire subcontractors to work on your property.

 Any Carpet Installer (PDF)